luciotato/LiteScript/devel/source/v0.8/interfaces/PMREX.lite.md

 ### public function untilRanges(chunk:string, rangesStr:string) returns string

-findRanges: advance from start, *until* a char in one of the specified ranges is found. will return index of first char *in range* or searched string length if no match e.g.: findRanges("123ABC",0,"A-Z") will return 3, string[3] is "A" e.g.: findRanges("123ABC",0,"D-Z") will return 6 => length of "123ABC" => not found
+untilRanges: advance from start, *until* a char is in one of the specified ranges. will return string up to first char *in range* or entire string if there's no match e.g.: findRanges("123ABC","A-Z") will return "123" e.g.: findRanges("123ABC","C-FJ-L") will return "123AB"

         var len = chunk.length

-        //parse ranges into an array [[from,to],[from,to]...]
+        //normalize ranges
         var ranges = parseRanges(rangesStr)

         //advance until match